 Eastern Boeotia Archaeological Project, jointly sponsored by the Ephorate of the Antiquities of Boeotia (Thebes) and the Canadian Institute in Greece is presently in its 6th season of excavations.
 We are currently excavating the ancient site of Eleon in the village of Arma in central Greece.
 The excavation is directed by Alexandra Charami (Ephorate of Antiquities of Boeotia), Brendan Burke (University of Victoria) and Bryan Burns (Wellesley College).
 The site of Eleon in eastern Boeotia has evidence from the Mycenaean Age, the Archaic-Classical periods, and Medieval times – fascinating periods of Greece’s past.

 Since 2007 our project has run a field school training program for student archaeologists.
 Field school participants can get transferrable University of Victoria credit (GRS 495, 3.0 units) for six weeks of fieldwork if they wish to enroll.
 Alternatively, we also accept non-credit students and volunteers into our program.
 For both volunteers and students we require a program fee.
-Admission is by application, available here.
+If interested in participating, please contact Brendan Burke.

 You can also contact us with a message written below.